PATATAJEC/ComfyUI-CustomNodeUpdater/README.md

 * **Delete selected nodes** safely (restricted to `ComfyUI/custom_nodes/`, with confirmation).
 * **Switch to branch**: enter a branch name and update the selected node to that branch (`git fetch --all --prune` + `git switch` or create a tracking branch if needed).
 * **Show current branch** next to each node's name (displayed in its own column after the name).
+* **Copy GitHub URL on click**: click a node’s name to instantly copy its GitHub repo URL to the clipboard.
 * **Scrollable node list** and **persistent console panel** (split view) so logs remain visible when resizing the window.

 Additionally, a convenience launcher script **`run_CustomNodeUpdater.bat`** is included to start the app quickly on Windows.